ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 * Adjust IOPS from an IOPS tier profile to a custom profile.
 In this case, the file share size restricts the custom band that you select.
 For example, if you're adjusting IOPS for file share based on a 3 IOPS/GB profile and it's 12,000 GB, you can adjust the IOPS because a custom profile allows file shares up to 16,000 GB.
 If the file share size is more than 16,000 GB, you can't adjust the IOPS.
 IOPS tier maximum sizes are 32,000 GB for 3 IOPS/GB, 9,600 GB for 5 IOPS/GB, and 4,800 GB for 10 IOPS/GB.
 When you move from a tiered profile to a custom profile, billing is update based on the specified IOPS.

 * Adjust IOPS from a custom profile to an IOPS tier profile.
 Again, you're restricted to which IOPS tier profile you can select by the file share size.
-When you move from a custom profile to any tiered profile, billing is updated and the IOPS is adjusted according to the profile.
+When you move from a custom profile to any tiered profile, billing is updated, and the IOPS is adjusted according to the profile.

 To adjust a file share's IOPS, the file share must be in a _stable_ state.
-Your user authorization is verified before adjusting IOPS.
+Your user authorization is verified before IOPS is adjusted.

 You can use the [UI](#fs-adjust-vpc-iops-ui-file), [CLI](#fs-adjust-vpc-iops-cli-file), or [API](#fs-adjust-vpc-iops-api-file) to adjust IOPS.
 You can adjust the file share's IOPS multiple times up to its maximum limit or reduce IOPS to its lower limit.